INFORMSJoC/2024.0546/src/LogTPc/readme.md

  	Output: y in [0,1]^L, a network derived from the decision of link players (by combining the favorite strengths of different agents upon the same link).

-- `def.m`: To compute the partial deriatives of the utility functions at point s in [0,1]^{2L} with respect to a given network x.
+- `def.m`: To compute the partial derivatives of the utility functions at point s in [0,1]^{2L} with respect to a given network x.

  	Input: s in [0,1]^{2L}, the vector of favorite strengths; x: a network in in [0,1]^{L}.

  	Output: a N*N matrix whose (i,j) and (j,i) -th element equals to the
-	partial drivatives of agent i and j's utility functions with respect to link ij, resepectively.
+	partial derivatives of agent i and j's utility functions with respect to link ij, respectively.

 - `homof.m`: to compute the homotopy system.